phax/phive/README.md

 * Renamed some `EvalidationType` enums to be more precise
 * Extracted class `AbstractionValidationSource`
 * Added new class `CPhiveVersion`
+* Extended the `ValidationResultList` to contain the validation date time as well as the validation duration
+* Extracted new class `PhiveSeverityHelper`

 v11.1.1 - 2025-12-10
 * Updated to ph-schematron 9.1.1